Monarchy of Jamaica

 All executive authority of Jamaica is vested in the monarch, and royal assent is required for the Jamaican Parliament to enact laws and for letters patent and Orders in Council to have legal effect.
 Most of the powers are exercised by the elected members of parliament, the ministers of the Crown generally drawn from amongst them, and the judges and justices of the peace.
 Other powers vested in the monarch, such as dismissal of a prime minister, are significant but are treated only as reserve powers and as an important security part of the role of the monarchy.

 The Crown today primarily functions as a guarantor of continuous and stable governance and a nonpartisan safeguard against the abuse of power.
 While some powers are exercisable only by the sovereign, most of the monarch's operational and ceremonial duties are exercised by his representative, the governor-general of Jamaica.
 Over the years, the Crown of Jamaica has evolved to become a distinctly Jamaican institution, represented by its own unique symbols.

 Since the 1970s, there has been debate in Jamaica on replacing the monarchy with a republic.
-The current prime minister, Andrew Holness, has expressed an intention for the government to hold a referendum on the subject by 2025.
+The current prime minister, Andrew Holness, expressed an intention for the government to hold a referendum on the subject by 2025, though this did not occur.